pomerium/pomerium/docs/reference/readme.md

 - Optional
 - Example: `{ "regex_rewrite_pattern":"^/service/([^/]+)(/.*)$", "regex_rewrite_substitution": "\\2/instance/\\1" }`

-If set, the URL path will be rewritten according to the pattern and substitution.
-This option should only be used with `regex`.
+If set, the URL path will be rewritten according to the pattern and substitution, similar to `prefix_rewrite`.

 ### Route Timeout